2021 Formula D season

 The 2021 Formula D season (officially titled Formula Drift Pro Championship) was the eighteenth season of the Formula D series.
-The series began on May 8 at Road Atlanta and concluded on October 23 at Toyota Speedway at Irwindale after eight events.
+The season began on May 8 at Road Atlanta and concluded on October 23 at Toyota Speedway at Irwindale after eight events.

 Toward the end of the season, three of Formula Drift's longest-serving members announced a departure from the series, all of whom had been part of Formula Drift since is inaugural season in 2004.
 Co-founder and series President Jim Liaw left to take up a new position at Performance Racing Industry, but retained a role in the series; his place was taken by Vice President and fellow co-founder Ryan Sage.
 2011 champion Daijiro Yoshihara announced his retirement from the series ahead of the finale.
 2010 and 2020 champion Vaughn Gittin, Jr. announced that he would step back from the series to give attention to other interests, including his participation in the ULTRA4 Racing Series, but he intended to participate again in the future.
-His seat at RTR Motorsports will be filled by Adam LZ in 2022.
+His seat at RTR Motorsports was filled by Adam LZ in 2022.